-As children of Chinese descent have internalised the concepts of benevolence and filial piety, they strive to fulfil their parents' wishes and maintain relational harmony.
-Bee desired her father's blessings for marriage, despite acknowledging that some of the customs were out-dated and unnecessary, such as the need to personally deliver invitations instead of mailing them.
+As children of Chinese descent have internalised the concepts of benevolence and filial piety, they strive to fulfil the parents' wishes and maintain relational harmony.
+Bee desired her father's blessings for marriage, despite acknowledging that some of the customs are out-dated and unnecessary, such as the need to personally delivering invitations instead of mailing.
 This signifies an internalised notion of communal self-concept by Chinese children who respond to family obligations through the spirit of filiality, propriety and benevolence.
-As can be seen, the film provided the space to juxtapose such obligatory relations arising from a Chinese Confucian cultural system against a Western value system that valorises the concept of individual agency and freedom of choice.
+As can be seen, the film provides the space to juxtapose such obligatory relations arising from a Chinese Confucian cultural system against a Western value system that valorises the concept of individual agency and freedom of choice.

-While the ethos and practice of filial obligation continue to have a major role in regulating the behaviour between parent and child, the manifestation of filiality has been reinterpreted in various ways.
-From the analysis of the film, this article shows that family obligations continue to play a significant role in the lives of Malaysian Chinese people, and such obligations appear to persist over historical time, even though conventions associated with the expectations, attitudes and emotions involved in obligation orientations undergo change.
+While the ethos and practice of filial obligation continue to play a major role in regulating behaviour between parent and child, the manifestation of filiality has been reinterpreted in various ways.
+From the analysis of the film, this paper shows that family obligations continue to play a significant role in the lives of Malaysian Chinese people, and such obligations appears to persist over historical time, even though conventions associated with the expectations, attitudes and emotions involved in obligation orientations undergo change.

-To move the narrative forward, Uncle Chuan and Benji embarked on The Journey - the film's titular name - to deliver the invitations.
-Through the aesthetic framing of various scenes of the two men traveling together on a motorcycle on the highway to various destinations, the scenes depict an older and younger generation working through a process of intergenerational negotiation and accommodation.
-The journey took off with Benji driving the motorcycle and Uncle Chuan in the back seat.
-Subsequently, after Benji lost his wallet and driver's license, the two characters exchanged roles and positions, with Uncle Chuan as the driver, and Benji as the backseat passenger of the motorcycle (Figure 2).
+To move the narrative forward, Uncle Chuan and Benji embark on The Journey - the film's titular name - to deliver the invitations.
+Through the aesthetic framing of various scenes of the two men traveling together on a motorcycle on the highway to the various destinations, the scenes depict an older and younger generation working through a process of intergenerational negotiation and accommodation.
+The journey took off with Benji driving the motorcycle and Uncle Chuan on the back seat.
+Subsequently, after Benji lost his wallet and driver's license, the two characters exchanged roles and positions, with Uncle Chuan as the driver, and Benji as backseat passenger of the motorcycle.

-Figure 2: Screenshot of the scenes in which Benji is driving the motorcycle with Uncle Chuan as the passenger and both characters switch roles whereby Uncle Chuan drives and Benji as the passenger.
+Figure 2: Screenshots of the scenes in which Benji is driving the motorcycle with Uncle Chuan as passenger and both characters switched roles whereby Uncle Chuan drives and Benji as passenger.

-These balanced, medium-shot scenes whereby the two characters take turns as driver and passenger roles symbolically represent several significant meanings in terms of the dynamics in the intergenerational relationship.
+These balanced, medium shot scenes whereby the two characters took turns as driver and passenger roles symbolically represent several significant meanings in terms of the dynamics in the intergenerational relationship.
 For one, it represents the willingness of the two characters, despite their initial differences and cultural polarities, to mutually trust and sufficiently accept each other to share the narrow space of a motorcycle on a long journey together.
-Furthermore, the scenes on the motorcycle show the common objective and goals of the two men, both striving to achieve one aim, which is the goal of a harmonious union.
-Lastly, in switching the driver's role from Benji to Uncle Chuan, it signifies acceptance, and simultaneously, the mutual dependence of both characters; whereby initially the lead was taken by Benji, and later on, Uncle Chuan as the driver.
-This demonstrates instances of the bi-directional nature of cultural negotiation between the generations.
-As the two generations spent time getting to know one another on The Journey, the experiences they shared demonstrated the opportunities for intergenerational engagement and negotiation.
+Furthermore, the scenes on the motorcycle show the common objective and goals of the two men, both striving to achieve one aim, that is the goal of a harmonious union.
+Lastly, in switching the driver's role from Benji to Uncle Chuan, it signifies acceptance, and simultaneously, mutual dependence of both characters; whereby initially the lead was taken by Benji, and later on, Uncle Chuan as the driver.
+This demonstrates instances of bi-directional nature of cultural negotiation between the generations.
+As the two generations spend time getting to know one another on 'The Journey', the experiences they share demonstrate the opportunities for intergenerational engagement and negotiation.